albar965/littlenavmap-manual/src/en/FLIGHTPLAN.rst

-The active flight plan leg is highlighted in magenta when *Little Navmap* is connected to a simulator, the user aircraft is airborne and user aircraft is closer than 50 nautical miles to the flight plan.
+The active flight plan leg is highlighted in magenta when *Little Navmap* is connected to a simulator, the user aircraft is airborne and user aircraft is closer than 40 NM to the flight plan.

 Procedure legs have dark blue color and legs of a missed approach have a dark red color.